nh2/nixops-tutorial/README.md

     ./mynix nixops destroy -d example-nginx-deployment

 You can pass the `--confirm` option if you don't want it to ask interactive questions.

+If you also want to delete all local information about past versions of the deployment, you can run:

+    ./mynix nixops delete -d example-nginx-deployment